 So what’s the purpose of this exercise?
-What I am trying to illustrate is that you will probably find that the pile, folder or red dots will be much smaller or fewer than the other pile.
+What I am trying to illustrate is that you will probably find that the pile, folder, or red dots will be much smaller or fewer than the other pile.
 Why?
 Because most people just don’t give the right amount of attention to their subjects.
 It’s remarkable but it’s true.
-Without any subject, focal point or an object of attention the image can only be mediocre.
+Without any subject, focal point, or an object of attention the image can only be mediocre.
 A photo needs a clear subject.
 Here’s how to improve your photos.

-1. Choose a clear subject
+1. Choose a Clear Subject

-2. Be selective
+2. Be Selective

-3. Exclude clutter
+3. Exclude Clutter

-4. Get in closer
+4. Get in Closer

 Besides helping you to exclude clutter from around the edges of the image it helps you to give the subject a more prominent place in the photo.
 Bigger is better when creating memories.
-It’s the subject of the image you want to see in 20 years time and if you need a magnifying glass to see a loved one, then it’s not a real memory.
+It’s the subject of the image you want to see in 20 years’ time, and if you need a magnifying glass to see a loved one, then it’s not a real memory.
 Size will always help a subject take its rightful place in an image.
 You don’t always have to have every bit of the subject in the image.
 Sometimes just the face is better than the whole person or part of the car is better than the whole.

-The rule of thirds states that a subject or focal point should be placed slightly off centre in an image.
+The rule of thirds states that a subject or focal point should be placed slightly off center in an image.
 Why?
 It makes a far more pleasing photos and the eye is drawn to those points in an image.
 Having the subject placed slap bang in the middle of the image is not as effective.
 If you divide your image into thirds vertically or horizontally like a tic-tac-toe or noughts and crosses grid, where the lines intersect is where you place your subject.
 Try it and you’ll see just how effective it is.
-Happy Shooting!

 About the Author:

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: